-Performance management is about steering and influencing your employees’ performance.
-Their performance largely depends on the management and culture of your organization, and as HR professionals you can and should provide the necessary framework (click here for our full breakdown on organizational development).
+The concept of performance management is about steering and influencing employee performance.
+After all, their performance is largely dependant on the management and culture of your organization.
+A strategically-inclined HR department can play a crucial role in building out this framework (click here for more on organizational development).

-Performance management, in short, means steering employee performance.
-It is about driving an employee’s individual development forward in order to utilize the potential of the organization to the fullest.
+Performance management means steering employee performance.
+It is about driving an employee’s individual development forward in order to optimize the potential of the organization.
 Yearly target setting is outdated; today, having processes in place to measure performance continuously is key.

 - Open communication